Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Related Work

-\paragraph{DAG-based protocols.} DAG-based consensus protocols like~\cite{danezis2022narwhal,spiegelman2023shoal,malkhi2023bbca} and~\cite{keidar2023cordial} focus on improving block throughput.
+\paragraph{DAG-based protocols.} DAG-based consensus protocols like~\cite{spiegelman2023shoal,spiegelman2022bullshark,malkhi2023bbca} and \cite{keidar2023cordial} focus on improving block throughput.
 While they naturally produce and commit more blocks over a given interval than chain-based protocols by virtue of having all nodes propose in each step, they incur $O(n^3)$ communication in doing so.
 While recent protocols~\cite{keidar2023cordial,malkhi2023bbca} in this setting have achieved \mvbp $= \delta$, and \mcl $= 3\delta$ for blocks proposed by the leader, they require at least $4\delta$ to commit blocks proposed by other nodes.
-Consequently, since most blocks committed by these protocols are non-leader blocks, their average commit latency is still higher than our protocols.
-Moreover, since these protocols use pipelining, each $\delta$ corresponds to one $\Lambda$ under our model from~\Cref{sec:commit-moonshot}, meaning that these latencies become even more significant relative to our protocols as block size increases.
+Consequently, since most blocks committed by these protocols are non-leader blocks, their average block commit latency is still higher than our protocols.
+Moreover, since these protocols use pipelining, each $\delta$ corresponds to one $\beta$ under our model from~\Cref{sec:commit-moonshot}, meaning that these latencies become even more significant relative to our protocols as blocks become larger.

-\paragraph{Inspiration for future work.} A related line of works~\cite{abd2005fault,kotla2007zyzzyva,martin2006fast,abraham2021good,gueta2019sbft} has explored optimistic commits with a latency of $2\delta$ when all nodes behave honestly or in the presence $5f-1$ or more nodes in the system.
-Additionally, Giridharan et al.~\cite{giridharan2023beegees} recently proposed BeeGees, a new pipelined chained BFT SMR protocol that is able to commit without requiring consecutive honest leaders.
-Investigating the integration of these optimizations into our protocols represents an interesting direction for future work.
+\paragraph{Inspiration for future work.} \moonshot may be further optimized by applying insights from other works.
+For example, a related line of works~\cite{abd2005fault,kotla2007zyzzyva,martin2006fast,abraham2021good,gueta2019sbft} achieve $\lambda = 2\delta$ via optimistic commits when $n \ge 5f-1$.
+Similarly, works such as \cite{efficientBFT} and \cite{damysus} have leveraged trusted execution environments to limit the power of the adversary, enabling consensus when $n \ge 2f+1$.
+Giridharan et al. also recently proposed BeeGees~\cite{giridharan2023beegees}, a pipelined CRL protocol that is able to commit without requiring consecutive honest leaders.
+Defining variants of \moonshot that leverage these optimizations represents an interesting direction for future work.